LearningLocker/docs/src/http-dashboards.md

 title | String.
 Title of the dashboard. widgets | An array of the widgets on this dashboard.
-See [widgets](#widgets). organisation | Id of the organisation this dashboard belongs to. owner | Id of the user who created this dashboard visibility | NOWHERE, ANYWHERE, VALID_DOMAINS.
-The scope of where this dashboard is externaly visable. validDomains | If visability is VALID_DOMAINS, A string of domains which can view this dashboard. isPublic | If false then this dashboard is only available to the owner, otherwise its available to everyone in the organisation with permission.
+See [widgets](#widgets). organisation | Id of the organisation this dashboard belongs to. owner | Id of the [user](/http-users#schema) who created this dashboard visibility | NOWHERE, ANYWHERE, VALID_DOMAINS.
+The scope of where this dashboard is externally visible. validDomains | If visibility is VALID_DOMAINS, A string of domains which can view this dashboard. isPublic | If false then this dashboard is only available to the owner, otherwise its available to everyone in the organisation with permission.
 This is unrelated to visibility.

-# Widgets
+### Widgets

 An array of widgets.
 The properties for each widget are:

-Name | Decription
+Name | Description
 --- | ---
-title | The name of the widget. visualisation | The id of the visualisation that this widget is displaying. x | The x position of this widget. y | The y position of thi widget. h | The hight of this widget. w | The width of this widget.
+title | The name of the widget. visualisation | The id of the [visualisation](/http-visualisations#schema) that this widget is displaying. x | The x position of this widget. y | The y position of this widget. h | The hieght of this widget. w | The width of this widget.